 I was exhausted by the time I got home and so I made some ravioli with burro and salvia for dinner instead of going back out again.

-An amazing day exploring some of ancient Rome and there is still so much more to see!
+What an amazing day exploring some of ancient Rome and there is still so much more to see!